captionpoint/captionpoint-plays/THE-ROOMMATE.md

 and nothing ever
 ---
 ## SHARON:
-Oh you aren'tfrom the Bronx!
+Oh you aren't from the Bronx!
 ---
 ## ROBYN:
 Everywhere has parts like that.